Pool Water Testing 101

 - Cyanuric Acid: 30–50 ppm

 - High chlorine levels can skew other readings, such as pH and Total Alkalinity.
-If high levels of chlorine are present, a chlorine neutralizer can be added to the pool water.
+If high levels of chlorine are present, you can either wait for the levels to drop (such as after shocking the water), or you can add a chlorine neutralizer to the pool in cases of extreme overdose.
 Some kits don’t recommend testing the pH and Total Alkalinity if the chlorine reading is 5.0 parts per million (ppm) or higher.

 - It can take a moment for some testing reactions to occur.
 Familiarize yourself with the instructions before using any type of water test.